the-outcaster/competitive-smash-decker/README.md

 ### Project+/PMEX Remix
 **You'll need to manually configure your default ISO, SD card path, and launcher directory with Project+ and PMEX Remix.** Additionally, if you switch between playing Project+ and PMEX Remix, you'll need to keep changing the SD card path to switch between mods.

-You *may* need to set the graphics backend to Vulkan if all you get is a white screen when launching either mod.
+You *may* need to **set the graphics backend to Vulkan** if all you get is a white screen when launching either mod.

 As with Slippi, **don't use HD textures**; it will cause the emulator to crash if pre-fetching is enabled.

-If you're planning on playing PMEX Remix, you'll need to download it manually for now until I can figure out a way to download the latest release through the script.
+If you're planning on playing PMEX Remix, you'll need to [download it manually](https://drive.google.com/drive/folders/1SpYOUHSKDrml6Ol1jwA4-JAX4TI9Ea0H) for now until I can figure out a way to download the latest release through the script.

 ### HDR Guide
-If you're planning on playing HDR, you'll need to:
+If you're planning on playing HDR, you'll need to have:

-- copy `prod.keys` to `~/.config/Ryujinx/system/`
+- a `prod.keys` file, placed in `~/.local/share/yuzu/keys/`
-- dump your SSBU DLC and updates (13.0.1) and install these with the emulator you're using
+- a dump of update 13.0.2 and any DLC you might have in addition to the base dump itself

-- dump your Switch FW and install it
+Install these files with Yuzu.

 After you've downloaded the latest HDR patch with the script, you'll need to run Smash Ultimate at least once to generate the `arcropolis` folder inside of `sdmc` and `sdcard`.